hcp-uw/algo-visualizer/README.md

 Follow the Postgres' official [site](https://www.postgresql.org/download/) and select your OS to install Postgres.
 During setup, use either password `test123` or your own, but then `PGPASSWORD` variable in .env file must be modified for the database to run correctly.
 Other fields can be left as default.

+UPDATE from Vikram:: I found these two links useful Video for Installing Postgres: https://www.youtube.com/watch?v=wTqosS71Dc4 Download page that's used in the video: https://postgresapp.com/downloads.html

 **Database Setup and Monitor**

 1. To start PSQL, there are two options:
     - Open `SQL Shell`.
 A quick search from start menu should find it, or it should be located at `C:\Program Files\PostgreSQL\<POSTGRES VERSION>\scripts\runpsql.bat`
     - Add psql to PATH (e.g. for [Windows](https://blog.sqlbackupandftp.com/setting-windows-path-for-postgres-tools)).
 Then `psql -U postgres` can be used to start SQL shell from any shell.
 2. Login with default parameters (press enter when prompted) and saved password (default `test123`).
 After logging in you can make direct database queries through the command line
-3. Copy and run the content of `./server/db/SetupTables.sql` to setup tables.
+3. Copy and run the content of `./server/src/db/SetupTables.sql` to setup tables.

 **Setup environment variables** (for local testing)